 Interest-Imputation of Interest-In April 2015, the FASB issued updated guidance which requires a company to classify debt issuance costs related to a recognized debt liability in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-The new guidance is effective for financial statements issued for fiscal years beginning after December 15, 2015, with early adoption permitted.
-The new guidance is to be applied on a retrospective basis.
-The Company does not expect that the adoption of this guidance will have a material impact on our consolidated financial statements or related disclosures.
+The new guidance is effective for financial statements issued for fiscal years beginning after December 15, 2015 and is to be applied on a retrospective basis.
+The adoption of this guidance by the Company in the first quarter of 2016 resulted in a reclassification as of December 31, 2015 of \$8,992 from "other assets" to "senior debt" on our consolidated financial statements and related disclosures.